zhanyang01/Fun-Language-5622/README.md

 4. User can attempt the proficiency assessment found in each level once they feel confident (can do practice written test papers before attempting the test)

-5. Assessment comprises of oral and written components

-6. Certificate of achievement sent to their email if they pass the assessment for the enrolled course
+5. Certificate of achievement sent to their email if they pass the assessment for the enrolled course

-7. Resources for reference
+6. Resources for reference

 ## Scope of Project:
 The Fun Language App allows for users to have a fun experience learning a new language of interest.